-A straightforward and obvious one, but one bound to give people some joy.
-Easter Candy is very colourful and fun, so it gives teams a chance to really make their cart fun and interactive.
+While this activity is straightforward and obvious, it’s bound to give people joy.
+Easter candy is very colourful, so it gives teams a chance to make their carts fun and interactive.

-Get out the markers and coloured paper, and make some Easter decorations in your seniors rooms.
-It’s a great way to have a specific theme to get creative around.
+Get out the markers and coloured paper and make some Easter decorations in your seniors’ rooms.
+It’s a great way to get creative around a specific theme.

-Many people painted and decorated eggs at all age levels.
-Boiling a few dozen eggs and passing them out to residents, is a unique and fun way to try some painting activities.
-If you want an activity that works with snack time, try baking some egg shaped cookies.
-Your seniors can customize them with sprinkles, icing and other goodies.
+Many people paint and decorate eggs at all age levels.
+Boiling a few dozen eggs and passing them out to residents is a fun way to try some painting activities.
+If you want an activity that works with snack time, try baking some egg-shaped cookies.
+Your seniors can customize them with sprinkles, icing, and other goodies.

-Easter is obviously foremost a religious holiday for many Christians.
+Easter is foremost a religious holiday for many Christians.
 There are now hundreds, if not thousands of churches across the world live streaming their masses and celebrations.
-The website Christian World Media has a searchable database.
-Woman’s Magazine also has some ideas & resources.
-Alternatively, you can open Google and type this within the search bar “churches near me easter sermon live stream”.
+The website Christian World Media has a searchable database, and Woman’s Magazine also has some ideas & resources.
+Alternatively, you can open Google and type this in the search bar: “churches near me easter sermon live stream.”
 You should see a list of local churches live streaming their Easter celebrations.